nkraghav/vl-related-posts-by-taxonomy/README.md

 1. Download the plugin

-2. Extract the contents of wp-related-posts-by-taxonomy.zip to wp-content/plugins/ folder.
-You should get a folder called wp-related-posts-by-taxonomy.
+2. Extract the contents of vl-related-posts-by-taxonomy.zip to wp-content/plugins/ folder.
+You should get a folder called vl-related-posts-by-taxonomy.

-3. Activate the Plugin in WP-Admin under the Plugins screen
+3. Activate the Plugin in VL-Admin under the Plugins screen